 Amongst all of the positive elements to include in your CV, there are numerous things you need to avoid doing so that you don’t detract from the critical information you’re trying to convey.
-That’s what we aim to help you with here, as we detail 5 essential things you should do your best to avoid when putting yours together.
+We aim to help you with that here, as we detail 5 essential things you should do your best to avoid when putting yours together.

 Mistake #1 - Errors in Spelling & Grammar On Your CV/Resume

 The first mistake to avoid when learning how to write a resume correctly is leaving any typos or grammatical errors in the text.
 If there are errors present, it’s going to detract from your professionalism and ensure that you’re one of the first candidates to be removed from the process.
 Avoid this by using spell-check programs or by getting a friend or relative to give it a once over before you send it.

 Mistake #2 - Having Unexplained Gaps Between Employment

 Another big no-no when putting your CV together has gaps in between the jobs you’ve had over the years.
 The issue with this is that it makes hiring managers nervous, as they’re likely to wonder why you weren’t employed during this period.
 Write down your full work history with no gaps, or the probable result is that you’ll never hear anything about your application.